w3f/polkadot-wiki/docs/glossary.md

 ## Polkadot Host

 The environment in which a runtime module can be executed.
 Parachains must support the Polkadot Host - external chains that do not will have to use a bridge.
+Previously known as the Polkadot Runtime Environment or PRE.

+## Polkadot Runtime Environment

+The previous name for the [Polkadot Host](#polkadot-host).

 ## Proof of Stake (PoS)